Power Couple? AI Growth and Renewable Energy Investment: Literature

 \section{Literature}

-The AI boom has turned electricity from a background input into a binding constraint on innovation---and, in doing so, has made energy policy a form of technology policy.
-Understanding the AI--climate nexus therefore requires a lens that treats technological change, clean-capacity investment, and climate damages as a coupled system.
+The AI boom has made electricity a binding constraint on innovation, so energy policy increasingly functions as technology policy.
+Understanding their interaction means studying technological change, clean-capacity investment, and climate damages together.
 We organize the related work around three streams.